RocesV/Chlamytina/README.md

 ### 0.Purpose ###

 Chlamytina is a small project focused in the well known green-algae model *Chlamydomonas reinhardtii* that tries to answer a common questions in some proteomic/transcriptomic studies: \
+\
 **Are my molecules of interest epigenetically regulated?** \
+\
-To fill this gap, we collected all epigenectic files published until the date and developed new chromatin states model including 6mA, 5mC and nucleosome-profile for the first time.
+To fill this gap, we collected all epigenectic files published until the date and developed new **chromatin states model** including 6mA, 5mC and nucleosome-profile for the first time.
+Additionally, an **epigenome-browser** was conducted focusing on the site-specific approach.
+This tool engage the link-up between proteomic/transcriptomic changes and epigenetic patterns, thus displaying the
+*Chlamydomonas reinhardtii* epi-proteogenomic/epi-transcriptomic landscape.